 H.B.
-No. 3425 amends the Texas Penal Code to enhance the prosecution of criminal offenses related to the unlawful disclosure of residence addresses or telephone numbers of public servants and their families.
-The bill introduces new provisions that make it an offense to post or disclose such information through electronic communication with the intent to cause harm or a threat of harm.
-It establishes that if an individual receives a written demand from a public servant to refrain from disclosing their address or phone number for safety reasons, failing to comply within 48 hours or reposting the information within four years serves as prima facie evidence of intent to cause harm.
+No. 3425 amends the Penal Code to enhance the prosecution of criminal offenses related to the unlawful disclosure of residence addresses or telephone numbers, particularly concerning public servants and their families.
+The bill specifies that a person commits an offense if they post or disclose through electronic communication the residence address or telephone number of a public servant or their family with the intent to cause harm.
+It establishes that failing to remove such information after a written demand from the individual is prima facie evidence of intent to cause harm.

 Statutes affected: Introduced: Penal Code 36.06, Penal Code 42.074 (Penal Code 36, Penal Code 42)